 There are virtually no climbs, and the track is more or less on my doorstep.
 For the seventy kilometers from Nürnberg to the city center of Bamberg, I need about three and a half hours with my mountain bike.

 The Rhine-Main-Danube Canal with its overall length of about 170 kilometers was completed in 1992.
 It connects the river Main near Bamberg with the Danube near Kelheim1.

 There had been a predecessor structure, the Ludwig-Donau-Main-Kanal, built in the mid-19th-century.

-There exist a couple of different trails alongside the canal so variations of the tour are not a big deal.
+There exist a couple of different trails alongside the canal so small variations of the tour are not a big deal.

 Infrastructure for bikers is almost nonexistent unfortunately (that means primarily food and beverage supply), but there are a couple of bicycle workshops near Forchheim close to the track.

 Some of those shops provide bike tubes from machines in case one has a flat tire and shops are closed.